mlurbe97/Intel-Prefetch-Tuner/README.md

     sudo apt-get install libc6:i386 libncurses5:i386 libstdc++6:i386
     sudo apt-get install multiarch-support
     ```
+- Check the number of HPC available on the processor cores in your system, type this command and you will find.
+    ```
+    cpuid -1 | grep counters
+    ```
 - Check available processor cores in your system, type this command and you will find.
     ```
     nproc